 Building Structure or Conditions

-Often slip and fall injuries can become more of an unnecessary risk when property owners fail to maintain or prepare their building’s structure.
+The Philadelphia slip and fall attorneys at Ciccarelli Law Offices note that injuries can become more of an unnecessary risk when property owners fail to maintain or prepare their building’s structure.
 Some common examples are poor lighting, damaged support structures, and stray electrical cords or wires.

 Simple preventative measures should be completed by the property owner on a routine basis to mitigate the risk of injury.
 Failure to install proper lighting and make timely repairs can be considered potential proof of negligence in personal injury lawsuits.